Qetzin/Comparison-of-the-effectiveness-of-car-safety-system-algorithms-in-the-Unity-environment/README.md

 The thesis focuses on the implementation and comparison of the effectiveness of algorithms used in car safety systems simulated in the Unity environment.
 The comparison will include a deterministic algorithm written using C# scripts and a machine learning model developed through the ML-Agents library.
 Simulation scenarios will also be designed to test different situations and conditions commonly encountered in real-world safety system tests.
 The results of the comparative analysis aim to distinguish the features of the presented solutions and determine which one is better suited for implementing an actual safety system.

+## Link to the project
+Due to the size of the project, it is stored on a disk instead of a repository.
+Link to the [project](https://drive.google.com/file/d/1UMA1cZN2QRbR4B8K-ZuptcVCPIkUmNvF/view?usp=sharing)

 ## Test scenarios
 Based on the [Euro NCAP](https://www.euroncap.com/en/for-engineers/protocols/safety-assist/) documentation.